 Remember, take this on a full stomach to avoid side effects.
 It may include drowsiness, diarrhea, nausea, and ringing in the ears.

 4. Naproxen Sodium

-You may use this to reduce fever or joint stiffness.
-The effects of naproxen sodium are longer than the other pain medication in this list.
+You may use this to reduce severe fever or joint pain and stiffness, fast.
+In fact, the effects of this med are longer than the other prepper pain meds on this list.

 5. Migraine Medicine

 Extra Strength Excedrin is a popular medicine perfect for migraine patients.
 This medicine utilizes the power of caffeine to manage tension headaches and migraines.